 This verse in Proverbs 9, reveals to us what the very beginning of wisdom is: the Fear of Yahuwah.

 No one really comes close to having true wisdom unless they have a measure of the Fear of Yahuwah.
 So the Fear of Yahuwah is the first step toward wisdom.

-The answer is in finding out what the Fear of Yahuwah is, as well as remembering the Hebrew definition for the word ‘fear’ — honourable reverence.
+The answer is in finding out what the Fear of Yahuwah is, as well as remembering the full Hebrew definition for the word ‘fear’ which includes honourable reverence.

 Let us therefore look at only a few of the many Scripture passages that define the Fear of Yahuwah.

 Blessed are They that Fear Yahuwah

 The following verses show us, from a practical standpoint, exactly what the Fear of Yahuwah is — and how it can be seen in our lives: